Bailey's Crossroads, Virginia: Geography

-Bailey's Crossroads is formed by the junction of State Route 7 connecting Alexandria, Virginia with the Shenandoah Valley and State Route 244 (Columbia Pike) connecting the Pentagon and Washington, D.C., with Annandale, Virginia.
+Bailey's Crossroads is formed by the junction of State Route 7 (King Street in Alexandria and Leesburg Pike through Fairfax and Loudoun Counties) connecting Alexandria, Virginia with the Shenandoah Valley and State Route 244 (Columbia Pike) connecting the Pentagon and Washington, D.C., with Annandale, Virginia.
 The most noticeable landmark at Bailey's Crossroads is Skyline Center, a towering group of 26-story apartment buildings and offices built in the 1970s.
 A branch of Northern Virginia Community College, and offices of the U.S. Department of Defense are nearby.
 The neighborhood has a large Hispanic population.
 The largest single store of the entire Giant Food supermarket chain is also there.
 While the closest Metrorail station is a few miles away, Metrobus service on the Columbia Pike corridor has recently been improved.

 The precise extent of Bailey's Crossroads has never been defined.
 As an unincorporated community without local government, it has never had the purview to do so.
 The United States Census Bureau observes one definition; and various parts of the Fairfax County government observe others.
 Economic development plans tend to include just the commercial corridors and associated areas.
 Current discussions among the Fairfax County government for revitalizing Bailey's Crossroads economically concern themselves with the Fairfax County border on the north and east—which generally includes all commercial and residential properties generally considered as belonging to the neighborhood—as well as Seminary Road and Carlin Spring Road.
 The plans include a narrow strip along Leesburg Pike to Glen Carlyn Road.

 As a general neighborhood, however, with all facets of life included, the geographic extent of Bailey's Crossroads must be considered to be larger.
 It abuts the clearly established Lake Barcroft neighborhood on the southwest, with Blair Road, Beachway Drive, Nevius Street and Mansfield Road marking its western proximity.
 North of Leesburg Pike its extent is generally defined by Glen Carlyn and Carlin Springs roads.

 Governance

 Fairfax County Public Schools operates public schools.
 Glen Forest Elementary School is the primary school attended by most children living in the area, and the local schools feed Justice High School.

-Fairfax County Public Library operates the Woodrow Wilson Library in the Culmore area.
+Fairfax County Public Library operates the Culmore Community Library in the Culmore area.
 It has Spanish-language materials in addition to English-language ones.